πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Because they slow the program down

-Globals can be changed anywhere in the program, which leads to unintended modifications and hard-to-find bugs.
+Globals can be changed from anywhere in the program, which leads to unintended modifications and hard-to-find bugs.

 Share this article